onflow/cadence/docs/language/operators.md

 // `boolean` is `nil` and has type `Bool?`
 ```

-Downcasting works for nested types (e.g. arrays),
+Downcasting works for concrete types, but also works e.g. for nested types (e.g. arrays), interfaces, optionals, etc.
-interfaces (if a [resource](resources) interface not to a concrete resource),
-and optionals.

 ```cadence
 // Declare a constant named `values` which has type `[AnyStruct]`,